treyamrich/game-automation-framework/README.md

 # Summoners War Auto-farmer
 *Author: Kevin Khong*

 This Python script is designed to automate repetitive tasks in the mobile game Summoners War.
 The script can be used to automatically farm the Giants dungeon, sell unwanted items, and replay battles.
+Strengths: Chooses paths using simple algorithms to cut down on time.

 ## Requirements
 The following Python packages are required to run this script: